Posted 01.19.2023 by Josh Krakauer

 There are two main ways to amplify your content:

-The exact figure will vary based on your total marketing budget and target cost to acquire a customer (CAC).
+A minimum monthly budget for paid social media.
+The exact figure will vary based on your total marketing budget and target cost-to-acquire a customer (CAC).
 It’s common practice to spend at least 5% of your total revenue on marketing—split between brand awareness and sales activation.

 It would be wise to separate paid social media into at least two buckets:

-Install platform tracking pixels to measure conversions and retarget visitors with custom audiences.
+Proper conversion and visitor tracking.
+Install platform tracking pixels to measure conversions and retarget visitors (and offline conversions) with custom audiences.
 Unfortunately, if you want to use the ad technology native to each platform, you will have to install their tracking separately.

 The most common conversion tracking tags include: